DEPA: Self-Supervised Audio Embedding for Depression Detection: Experimental Setup

-Similar to \cite{dinkel2019text}, binary cross entropy loss between $y_c, y_c^{'}$ is used for binary classification (\Cref{eq:bce}), while huber loss between $y_r, y_r^{'}$ is used for regression (\Cref{eq:huber}), where $y_c, y_r$ are the ground truth PHQ8 binary and PHQ8 score, respectively. $\sigma$ is the sigmoid function.
+\paragraph*{Depression Detection Training Process} As mentioned, for the DAIC dataset, we used a multi-task learning strategy to output both binary classification and PHQ-8 scores with a BLSTM network structure.
+Regarding the MDD dataset, the BLSTM only output classification prediction.
+Data standardization was applied by calculating a global mean and variance on the training set and using those on the development set.
+A dropout of $0.1$ was applied after each BLSTM layer to prevent overfitting.
+Adam optimization with a starting learning rate of $4\mathrm{e}^{-5}$ and a batch size of 1 was used.

-Results are reported in terms of mean average error (MAE) and root mean square deviation (RMSE) for regression and macro-averaged (class-wise) precision, recall, and their harmonic mean (F1) score for classification.
+\paragraph*{Metrics} Following previous work~\cite{AlHanai2018}, results are reported in terms of mean average error (MAE) and root mean square deviation (RMSE) for regression and macro-averaged (class-wise) precision, recall, and their harmonic mean (F1) score for classification.